berkshelf/berkshelf/docs/berkshelf_for_newcomers.md

 Berkshelf is a tool to help manage cookbook dependencies.
 If your cookbook depends on other cookbooks, Berkshelf lets you do the following:

 * download all cookbooks you depend on to your local machine for development and testing using `berks install`
-* upload your cookbook and all dependencies to your Chef server using `berks upload`
+* upload your cookbook and all dependencies to your Chef Infra Server using `berks upload`
 * update your dependencies using `berks update`

 The above are the main Berkshelf commands that will comprise the bulk of your workflow.